itsmostafa/certified-aws-developer-associate-notes/3-aws-serverless/apigateway.md

 - Caching can reduce the number of calls made to the back-end
 - Default TTL is 3000 seconds (min: 0, max: 3600s)
 - Caching is defined per stage (one cache per stage)
-- Possible to override cache setting sper method
+- Possible to override cache setting per method
 - Cache can be encrypted
 - Cache capacity can be between 0.5GB up to 237GB
 - Cache is expensive, use it only in production
 - Cache can be invalidated by:
     - Flush the entire cache immediately
     - Clients can invalidate cache with the header `Cache-Control: max-age=0` (needs IAM auth)
-    - In case of lack of InvalidateCache policy, any client can invalidate the cache
+    - In case of lack of *InvalidateCache* policy, any client can invalidate the cache

 ## API Gateway Usage Plans & API Keys